tcwd/angular-google-picker/README.md

 }])
 ```

-**NOTE** : Views classes have some usefull methods such as `setIncludeFolders` or `setStarred` (or any other methods available).
+**NOTE** : Views classes have some useful methods such as `setIncludeFolders` or `setStarred` (or any other methods available).
 In order to use them, just chain them to the class :

 ```js
 angular.module('myApp', ['lk-google-picker'])